 Hedgerow foraging from one’s own garden will have the added bonus of being free from weed killer.

 When we venture further afield, we once again start taking risks with our selection of wild forage.
 Coastal hedgerows will have plenty of Alexanders to be picked.
 This herb has a choice celery taste to it; the young plant is also less stringy now than later in the year, when it may be confused with less palatable and inedible members of the parsnip family.
 Alexanders is one of the legion of plants believed to be medicinal, whereas its true beneficence is that it belongs to a smaller group of plants that are simply, truly benign.

 One of spring’s finest fungal offerings is the Saint George’s Mushroom.
-As the name suggests, this large mushroom is found in grass or pasture at the end of April, usually later, but never past midsummer’s day.
-For this reason it is less likely to be confused with any of the lethal autumnal mushrooms, but nonetheless take advice from an experienced forager who collects it from an established site.
+As the name suggests, this large mushroom is found in grass or pasture and best for foraging in April, and later into the spring/summer, but never past midsummer’s day.
+For this reason, it is less likely to be confused with any of the lethal autumnal mushrooms, but nonetheless take advice from an experienced forager who collects it from an established site.
 It is quite delicious fried in butter and oil.

-At the end of April and into May, the flower heads of Gorse are traditionally picked en masse for the purpose of winemaking.
+Other plants perfect for foraging in April and into May are the flower heads of Gorse, which are traditionally picked en masse for the purpose of winemaking.
 The smell of a basket of gorse flowers is like strong coconut.
-Sadly this is lost during processing, but the colour remains like liquid sunshine.
+Sadly, this is lost during processing, but the colour remains like liquid sunshine.

 The Dandelion too is used in this way and as salad leaves, but they are distinctly bitter.
 The worst of this can be alleviated by producing blanched leaves using a technique not too different to forcing chicory.
 Find a large dandelion, remove all its leaves and place a dark, opaque jar or pot over the crown.
 The subsequent leaves will be very pale or even white, and far less bitter.